When you bring home your adorable Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.

 A double coat is a great thing for huskies: it allows them to regulate their body temperature against the heat, and as a huge advantage, they can self-clean their coat without requiring regular baths (though they’ll smell nicer with them).

-Because of this, shaving your husky is never an option, as you can destroy their coat and their biological advantage against the elements and filth.
+Because of this, shaving your husky is never a good option, as you can destroy their coat and their biological advantage against the elements and filth.
 However, this does mean they’re not shedding a few extra fluffs of fur – they’re shedding a full coat.

 Huskies are strong creatures that experience fewer sensitivities than smaller breeds, but you may find yourself with one that possesses food allergies.
 This is usually from low-quality or cheap dog food.